algorythm-labs/ota_pico_horn_blinkers/README.md

 A Pico can run by itself connected to a powerbank using Wifi if a main.py exists.
 Can be copied using Thonny.

-When a main.py has been copied to the microcontroller it needs to be reset to do changes.
-TO BE UPDATED